 How dumb does that sound?!

 So to all you shoppers out there trying to live a minimalist life, all I’m saying is to wait before buying and allow that excitement and impulse to wear off for a bit.
-After a few weeks or a month see if you still want that item.
+After a week or a month see if you still want that item.
 You may be incredibly surprised…

 5. Save Items for later on Your Amazon App

 This obviously goes with the tip from above and is my favorite way to track new potential purchases.
 This also allows you to keep in mind items you may like but simply don’t want to spend money on right away.
 If you want to live a minimalist lifestyle and enjoy shopping, this tactic may be one of your best ways to limit your spending and prevent you from buying new things with no self-control.